News at the college

 The Ohio State University Alumni Association Membership

-You can become a sustaining member of the Ohio State Alumni Association with an annual gift of $75 or more, which can also support the College of Veterinary Medicine.
+You can become a sustaining member of the Ohio State Alumni Association with an annual gift of $75 or more.
+Some or all of these funds can be directed to support the College of Veterinary Medicine, or the area of your choice.
+If at least $50 is directed towards a college fund, you will then be a sustaining member of the Veterinary Medicine Alumni Society.

 Just a few funds to consider: